Faith Commitment (3 years - 4th grade)

 Parent Seminars: 1)Faith Foundations, 2)Spiritual Disciplines, 3)Leading your Child to Christ

 At this parent seminar spanning 3 consecutive Sunday mornings, parents are given information on key truths and disciplines that children need exposure to and practice in during their faith journey in order to make a commitment of faith.
-During the first seminar parents there is a review of the idea of God's call for them to be the primary spiritual influencer in the life of their child and on blessing their child.
+During the first parents seminar there is a review of the idea of God's call for them to be the primary spiritual influencer in the life of their child and on blessing their child.
 Additionally, the idea of Core Competencies, Faith Talks, and God Sightings are discussed.

 Core Competencies are key truths that must be learned by an individual as they progress in their faith journey.
 Some of these competencies would include understanding who Jesus is, what God's Work, the Bible, is and what it says, sin, repentance and salvation.